ds17f/FamicomPartyHelloWorld/README.md

 make run
 ```

-You can also build the assembly into an object file
+You can run the application with some symbols setup for FCEUX's debugger
+by executing
 ```
-make main.o
+make run_debug
 ```

 And you can clean everything up with:
 ```
 make clean
 ```